mdcarr941/uberroot/README.md

 # uberroot
-A hook for Arch Linux's mkinitcpio which creates a tmpfs layer onto of the root filesystem using overlayfs.
+A hook for Arch Linux's mkinitcpio which uses overlayfs to create a tmpfs layer atop the root filesystem.